 A plain-language guide to Digital Dollar Dominance, the USD stablecoin-to-M2 benchmark for on-chain dollar penetration.

 Digital Dollar Dominance measures circulating USD stablecoin supply as a share of U.S. M2 broad money.
 The benchmark answers one question: how large is on-chain USD stablecoin supply relative to the wider dollar money supply?
-The Tape is separate: it tracks snapshot-to-snapshot supply movement beneath the benchmark.
+Daily Tape is separate: it tracks snapshot-to-snapshot supply movement beneath the benchmark.
+For the beginner version, read the stablecoin M2 ratio explainer, or see Stablecoin Supply Today for the current reading.

 A cryptocurrency designed to maintain a stable value relative to a reference asset, typically the US dollar.
 Most stablecoins are backed 1:1 by reserves of fiat currency, treasury bills, or other assets held by the issuer.
 Major stablecoins include USDT (Tether), USDC (Circle), and USDS (Sky).
 Stablecoins enable dollar-denominated transactions on blockchain networks without the price volatility of assets like Bitcoin or Ethereum.